rahulkudum/VaishnavaSongsApp/README.md

 As I made this app while learning React and also as I was the only one who made this app (without any team) so I had used many bad practices of writing code in this project but now as I have many other projects and things to do and learn, I was unable to correct them so if you are facing any problem while understanding my code please feel free to mail me

 ## Other Projects
-All the below projects are made by me using MERN Stack As I made the following projects for other organizations so I was not supposed to host them publicly so if you want to know more about them please feel free to mail me
+All the below projects are made by me using MERN Stack.<br /> As I made the following projects for other organizations so I was not supposed to host them publicly so if you want to know more about them please feel free to mail me

 ### Online platform for setting and writing exams